-Encouraging reading for pleasure is a hugely important aspect of the Library’s role.
-In addition to newsletters, displays and competitions, the Library produces a Recommended Reads for Fourths booklet annually, promoting a range of accessible and more challenging titles for our new pupils.
-Additionally, The Charterhouse Half-Century is a list of fifty titles chosen by current Carthusians as recommendations of exciting, engaging and highly-readable books.
+Encouraging a love of reading is a hugely important aspect of the Library’s role.
+In addition to regular newsletters, displays and competitions, the Library produces leaflets for Fourths promoting a range of genres from dystopia to fantasy to the best whodunnits.
+Additionally, The 99 is the Charterhouse Reading List – brilliant fiction and non-fiction titles to entertain, challenge and stretch.

 Mrs Sarah Pritchard

 Senior and Research Librarian